Core Developer @ Hudson River Trading

 For most others (mostly C-family languages): Linux Kernel style guide.

 In general, it will most likely depend on the project or the language (gofmt is a good example of this).
-When in doubt: agree with your team on an IDE and use the auto-format feature.
+When in doubt: agree with your team on an IDE/formatting tool and use the auto-format feature.
 And when you have a project involving multiple languages: good luck.
+For example, Google has its own sets of style guides for each major language used, and sometimes they can conflict (e.g., names for global constants are

 80 characters is also a good convention for most code, but gets unreasonable with unstructured data (e.g., markup languages).